 Updated policies on student ID verification from the Department of ED are signaling an end to Virtual Proctoring and Passwords.
-These changes while not drastic, include new rules and regulations was a section specifically tied to Academic Integrity.
+These changes while not drastic, include new rules and regulations specifically tied to Academic Integrity.
 As part of the Reauthorized Education Act of 2020 (clause §602.17(g) stipulates:

 Removal of the words Passwords and Proctoring